 Cindy Koh, Director of JTC’s Energy and Chemicals Cluster, said, “The Jurong Island Circular Economy Study is important in showing us if we are on the right track in terms of resource use, and pointing us to areas where more work is needed.
 The joint study is also key in promoting a shared responsibility among the Jurong Island community and in building a collaborative ecosystem where key supporting companies, MNCs and research academia can come together to develop industry solutions that will help Jurong Island remain both competitive and sustainable in the years to come.”

-Preliminary recommendations from the study are targeted to be ready by early 2020.
+Preliminary recommendations from the study are targeted to be ready by the second half of 2020.